Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Results

 \subsection{Differential Evolution}

-A possible way to avoid this local minima problem is with a multiparticle strategy that can update the parameters of the \textit{particles} with the remaining members of the population.
+A possible way to avoid this local minima problem is with a multiparticle strategy that can update the \textit{particles} parameters with the remaining population members.
 This occurs regardless of whether the particle gets trapped in a local minimum or a barren plateau.
 In this work, we focus on Differential Evolution (DE), an evolutionary algorithm based on population breeding that is easy to implement and run in parallel processors \cite{Storn1997,1331145}.
-Together with DE, there are other different evolutionary algorithms, such as the Particle Swarm Optimization, or different variations of these methods \cite{simon2013evolutionary,9046849,DENG2021107080}.
-However, up to now, their use is still limited in the field of quantum computing \cite{PhysRevA.105.052414,Chen_2022}.
+Together with DE, there are other evolutionary algorithms, such as the Particle Swarm Optimization, or different variations of these methods \cite{simon2013evolutionary,9046849,DENG2021107080}.
+However, up to now, their use is still limited in the field of quantum computing \cite{PhysRevA.105.052414,Chen_2022,Robert2021}.

 In general terms, DE starts from an initial population with size $P$ instead of a single individual, as in the previously analyzed optimizers.
 Once the population has been created, either explicitly or randomly, DE evaluates the objective function, in our case the energy, to determine its value for the different population members and selects the one with the lowest value (\textit{best}).
 Individuals are vectors $\vec{x}\equiv (\theta_1, \theta_2, ..., \theta_{N_{\theta}})$ with $N_{\theta}$ elements.
 Remember that $N_{\theta}=2n(L+1)$ for our ansatz.
 From here, it starts a process in which it is defined a new candidate (\textit{mutant}) for each of the population members (\textit{target}).
 There are several strategies to do so \cite{AHMAD20223831}.
 Commonly, these strategies will employ three (or more) members of the population to generate a new \textit{mutant:}